erupturatis/GoogleTrendsWebScrapper/README.md

 # StockPricesWebScrapper
-Webscrapper for StockPrices that returns or saves the data
+Webscrapper for Google Trends that returns or saves the data